What is a Fraud Detection Graph Database?

 Ultimately, graph-based detection empowers teams to work faster, decide confidently, and stay ahead of evolving threats.
 At enterprise scale, those efficiencies compound, turning your fraud operation into a competitive advantage.

-Scaling Graph for Large-Scale Fraud Detection
+Scaling Fraud Detection Graph Database for Large-Scale Fraud

 Distributed by Design